Introduction#

 If required, review and then deploy the OWASP Core Ruleset.

-For customers also using Zaraz, it is recommended configuring an exception for the configured Zaraz endpoint.
+Note: Those types of rules are prone for false positives.
+For customers also using Zaraz, it is recommended to configure an exception for the configured Zaraz endpoint.

-Reference: Handle false positives.
+Reference: Handle false positives / Troubleshooting.

 WAF Custom Rules#